sigbit/mcp-auth-proxy/README.md

 MCP Auth Proxy sits in front of your MCP services and enforces sign-in with OAuth providers (such as Google or GitHub) before users can access protected MCP resources.

+## Note

+For a simpler approach to publish local MCP servers over OAuth, consider [MCP Warp](https://github.com/sigbit/mcp-warp), which provides an OAuth Proxy + ngrok-like service.
+We highly recommend considering this option as well.

 ## 🔧 Configuration

 ### Environment Variables